cdown/linux/Documentation/admin-guide/cgroup-v2.rst

 threads, writing the PID of any thread migrates all threads of the process.

+To prevent race conditions with PID recycling when migrating foreign processes, a PIDFD can be written instead of a PID.
+The format is "pidfd:FD_NUM" where FD_NUM is the file descriptor number of a PIDFD obtained via pidfd_open(2) or clone(2) with CLONE_PIDFD.
+The PIDFD must refer to a process in the same PID namespace as the writing process.
+Writing a PIDFD is race-free as the kernel can securely identify the target process even if the PID has been recycled.

 When a process forks a child process, the new process is born into the cgroup that the forking process belongs to at the time of the operation.
 After exit, a process stays associated with the cgroup